Physical Drivers in a Changing World

 12. Research Challenges and the Future - How might new technologies help us to develop a more complete understanding of ocean currents?
 How might currents change with climate, how might they change climate?

 Professor Robert Marsh holds a Chair in Oceanography and Climate at the University of Southampton.
 With disciplinary expertise in Physical Oceanography, he has a wide range of experience across ocean and climate science, and specifically an in-depth knowledge of ocean currents.
 Examples of applied studies include the influences of ocean currents on sea turtle hatchlings, volcanic pumice and icebergs.
+He also co-pioneered the development and use of ocean, climate and Earth System models, and the water mass transformation framework that provides a novel perspective on physical and biogeochemical processes in the oceans.
 He has extensive experience of undergraduate and postgraduate oceanography teaching, both in the classroom and in the field.
-He is lead or co-author of 76 peer-reviewed publications, with an h-index of 30 (Web of Science, October 2017).
+He is lead or co-author of around 100 peer-reviewed publications.

 Professor in Oceanography, Head of Physical Oceanography Research Group, University of Southampton, UK

-Dr Erik van Sebille is an Associate Professor in Oceanography at Utrecht University, investigating the time scales and pathways of the global ocean circulation.
+Dr Erik van Sebille is an Professor in Oceanography at Utrecht University, investigating the time scales and pathways of the global ocean circulation.
 His research focuses on how ocean currents transport heat and nutrients, as well as marine organisms and plastics between different regions.
-He currently leads the “Tracking Of Plastic In Our Seas” (TOPIOS) project, funded by European Research Council Starting Grant.
-He won the 2016 European Geosciences Union (EGU) Ocean Division Outstanding Young Scientist Award.
-He is lead or co-author of 69 peer-reviewed publications, with an h-index of 19 (Web of Science, October 2017).
+He has led the “Tracking Of Plastic In Our Seas” (TOPIOS) project, funded by European Research Council Starting Grant.
+He won the 2016 European Geosciences Union (EGU) Ocean Division Outstanding Young Scientist Award, a 2019 American Geophysical Union (AGU) James B. Macelwane Medal and the 2020 European Research Council (ERC) Public Engagement with Research Award in the category Press & media relations.
+He is lead or co-author of more than 100 peer-reviewed publications.